unraid/docs/embedding.md

 ## Optional Query Parameters

 - `theme=<light|dark>` — Forces the initial Docs theme.
 The value is persisted for the iframe session so reloads stay consistent.
+- `lang=<locale>` — Sets the initial Docs language.
+When the locale is not English, the generated URLs automatically include the language segment in the pathname (for example `/es/...`).
 - `entry=<path>` — Marks the logical entry point for the iframe session.
 Supply an absolute docs path (e.g. `/unraid-os/...`) or a full docs URL; the embedded UI shows a floating back icon that returns visitors to this path and hides itself while you remain on it.
 Defaults to the first loaded URL if omitted.

 ## Session Storage Keys